trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 6. Do all the same actions as before through the proxy.

-1. Login
+1. Login.
-1. Refresh the contract list
+1. Refresh the contract list.
-1. Mint 1 ticket
+1. Mint 1 ticket.
-1. Wait for confirmation popup
+1. Wait for confirmation popup.
-1. Poke
+1. Poke.
-1. Wait for confirmation popup
+1. Wait for confirmation popup.
-1. Refresh the contract list
+1. Refresh the contract list.

 Deploy a new contract V2 and test it again.

 > Note : Remember that the `storage.feedback` field cannot change on any deployed smart contract because there is no exposed method to update it.
-> Let's change this value for the new contract instance, and call it `hello`
+> Let's change this value for the new contract instance, and call it `hello`.

 7. Edit `pokeGame.storageList.jsligo` and add a new variable on it.
 Don't forget again to change `proxy` and `contractPrevious` by our own values !